ViudiraTech/Paizer---/README.en.md

 ### 🚀 introduce

 Welcome to the world of Paizer, a community-driven instant messenger designed to provide you with a safe, efficient, and easy-to-use communication platform.
 Whether you're a developer, student, or enterprise user, Paizer has you covered.
-Based on the GPL 2.0 license, we encourage the spirit of open source, We invite you to participate in this project and create a better communication experience together.
+Based on the MIT license, we encourage the spirit of open source, We invite you to participate in this project and create a better communication experience together.

 ### 📋 peculiarity

-* Open source friendly: Completely open source, based on the GPL 2.0 license, free to use and modify.
+* Open source friendly: Completely open source, based on the MIT license, free to use and modify.
 * Cross-platform support: Windows, Linux, and macOS are supported, so you can chat on any device.
 * Clean Interface: The intuitive user interface makes it easy to get started without a complex learning curve.
 * Real-time messaging: Support real-time messaging so that your conversations don't lag anymore.